-Belgium, France, Germany, Italy, Switzerland and Taiwan do not issue permits based on the 1949 Geneva Convention, but instead have a separate agreement that allows drivers from these countries to drive in Japan for up to one year with an official Japanese translation of their driver's license.
+Belgium, France, Germany, Monaco, Slovenia, Switzerland and Taiwan do not issue permits based on the 1949 Geneva Convention, but instead have a separate agreement that allows drivers from these countries to drive in Japan for up to one year with an official Japanese translation of their driver's license.
 A translation can be obtained from the Japan Automobile Federation (JAF), through Driving-Japan (use voucher code "JapanGuide22" for a 5 EUR discount) or from some of the respective countries' embassies or consulates in Japan.

 People from other countries whose international driving permits are not recognized by Japan, must obtain a Japanese driver's license in order to drive in Japan.

 Japan's leading car rental companies are Toyota Rentacar, Nippon Rentacar, Orix Rentacar, Times Car Rental (formerly known as Mazda Rentacar), Nissan Rentacar and Ekiren.
 Each operates hundreds of outlets across Japan, offering cars in all sizes and, in some cases, large vans, buses and RVs.
 While most car rental companies do not have English reservation systems, a few of the major ones have begun to offer online English reservations systems or at least provide a phone number for reservations in English.